 All School Districts which are members of the Exceptional Child Education Cooperative assure they will comply with the requirements of this notice.
 Member districts are: Cabool R-IV, Eminence R-I, Green Forest R-II, Houston R-1, Licking R-VIII, Norwood R-I, Oak Hill R-I, Phelps Co.
-R-III, Plato R-V, Raymondville R-VII, Skyline R-II, Success R-VI, and
+R-III, Plato R-V, Raymondville R-VII, Skyline R-II, and Success R-VI.

 This notice will be provided in native languages as appropriate.